Jean-Baptiste Bellynck

 Apart from maths?
 I like to sing in my university choir, I like to read books.
 I like to draw and I like computer games, especially strategic multiplayer games.

-Publicised and non-publicised work
+Publicized and non-publizised work

 1. Bachelor Thesis: Konstruktion einer Gruppe mit unlösbarem Wortproblem.